degreepath/catalog-differ/over-time-md/political-science.req.md

 PSCI 259  |  History of Classical Political Thought  |  1.00
 PSCI 260  |  History of Modern Political Thought  |  1.00
 PSCI 262  |  Critics of the State  |  1.00
-PSCI 278  |  Ambition and the Vocation of Leadership  |  1.00
 PSCI 284  |  Ethics of Citizenship in Times of War and Terrorism  |  1.00
 PSCI 384  |  Seminar in Political Theory  |  1.00
 ES/PS 225  |  Environmental Political Theory  |  1.00